 - Misc. company-provided benefits such as will preparation, service awards, employee discounts, and referral bonuses

 PARTS AND INVENTORY

-All parts, tires and supplies necessary to maintain and repair the vehicles and equipment may be sourced from national agreements.
-However, local suppliers should also be considered for their ability to shorten lead times and support the local economy.
+All parts, tires, and supplies necessary to maintain and repair vehicles and equipment may be sourced from national agreements.
+Local suppliers should also be considered for their ability to shorten lead times and support the local economy.

 VFM views parts and inventory as opportunities to gain full control through our national pricing agreements with numerous OEM, parts and tire suppliers.
 Free cash flow will improve as embedded providers should own all parts and tire inventories.
 Control through the elimination of loss due to obsolescence or theft is another key benefit.